 Chicago is an amazing city to visit with a family, but it is especially cool for teens.
-Teenagers will enjoy the variety of things to see and do from Broadway shows to high speed boat tours on Lake Michigan.
+Teenagers will enjoy the variety of things to see and do from Broadway shows to high speed boat tours on Lake Michigan to shopping on the Magnificent Mile.
 No matter their interests, there’s sure to be something they all like.
 Here are some of our favorite things to do in Chicago with teens.

 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!